Gift Share Scheme

 The Gift Share Scheme ties your company publicly with the University of Cambridge Computer Laboratory providing a clear association of the pedigree of your company’s founders with their training and education at the UK’s most prestigious university, and one of the world’s leading educational institutions.

 In addition, as a philanthropic gesture which incurs no cash outlay for a fast growing cash hungry business, it nevertheless enables the success of your company to contribute in a small way, helping future generations of entrepreneurs and academics to follow in your footsteps.

-Can the 1% Golden Share be non-dilutable?
+Can the 1% Gift Share be non-dilutable?

-The Golden Share has no rights apart from its potential value at exit, which is defined as 1% in the Articles of Association, one of the three legal documents that typically define the ownership of a company (the others being the Shareholders Agreement and the share certificates themselves).
+The Gift Share has no rights apart from its potential value at exit, which is defined as 1% in the Articles of Association, one of the three legal documents that typically define the ownership of a company (the others being the Shareholders Agreement and the share certificates themselves).

 Interested in participating in the 1% Golden Share Scheme?
 What’s the next step?

 In the first instance, please contact Professor Andy Hopper.

 If your company has yet to incorporate you will, no doubt, be in the process of drafting the Articles of Association, the company’s main constitutional documents.

 Model Articles are available from Companies House for private companies listed by shares.
 In addition, draft Articles from a company participating in the Gift Share Scheme may be made available to anyone wanting to take part in the scheme.